Liberty X: 2001–2002: Thinking It Over and touring

 On 24 September 2001, whilst the group were known as Liberty, they released their debut single, "Thinking It Over".
 It was an instant hit, reaching number five on the UK Singles Chart; the single's physical release featured remixes by the Wideboys and Boy George.
 The follow-up single, "Doin' It", released on 3 December 2001, peaked at number fourteen.
 Following a five-month gap, in which the band were involved with the High Court dispute regarding their original name, their third single, "Just a Little", was released.
 That song reached number one in the UK and became the ninth best-selling single of 2002, as well as becoming a top ten hit in several other countries.
 It was also the fifth most played song on the radio of the 2000s.

 "Just a Little" preceded the release of Liberty X's debut album, Thinking It Over (originally called To Those Who Wait).
 The album reached number three on the UK Albums Chart, eventually selling over one million copies worldwide.
-Two more hit singles were released from the album, the first being a cover of the 1989 track by electro funk group Mantronix, "Got To Have Your Love"; Mantronix's founding member, Kurtis Mantronik, remixed the Liberty X version for the single release, which peaked at number two in the UK.
-The final single was "Holding on for You", released in December 2002.
-The single peaked at number five.
+Two more hit singles were released from the album: a cover of the 1989 track by electro funk group Mantronix, "Got To Have Your Love", which peaked at number two in the UK; and "Holding on for You", which peaked at number five.
 During 2002, the group headlined their first arena tour.